Bring your bike on light rail

 - If the bus bike rack is full, and the bus operator determines that the passenger load will be light enough to safely accommodate a bicycle throughout the trip, the driver may allow a bicycle inside the bus.

-- If allowed to bring your bike on the bus, be prepared to comply with requests from the bus operator to move from the priority seating and wheelchair securement area if the bus becomes full, or if a disabled passenger boards.
+- If allowed to bring your bike on the bus, be prepared to comply with instructions from the bus operator as to where to locate your bike, and to requests to move it or to de-board the bus if the bus becomes full.

 - Motorized bikes are not allowed on any bike rack or inside the baggage bins.